jitsucom/jitsu-ios/Readme.md

 After installing the cocoa pod into your project, import Jitsu into your project.

 ### Carthage
-Add Jitsu to your Cartfile:
+Create a file named `Cartfile` in your projects folder.
-`github "jitsu/jitsu-ios" "develop"`
+Add Jitsu to your Cartfile: `github "jitsu/jitsu-ios" "develop"`.

 And then run:
 `carthage update --use-xcframeworks`